-At the turn of the last century, the potteries along the Ohio River were working overtime to fulfill rapidly increasing orders – bricks for streets, clay products for drainage, durable toilet wares and dinnerware.
-The potteries had developed new production methods and importantly for consumers, white ware replaced yellow ware.
-There was a celebratory air in the potteries shared by all.
+At the turn of the last century, the potteries along the Ohio River were working overtime to fulfill rapidly increasing orders – bricks for streets, clay products for drainage, durable toilet wares, and dinnerware.
+American potteries had developed new production methods and, importantly for consumers, the china produced was equal to the wares produced in England.
+There was a celebratory air in the potteries as described by editors in business journals.

 In Beaver Falls, the annual holiday loaf was brief.
 Indeed, the customary holiday inactivity which extended from December 24 to January 3 gave way to a short holiday break.
 The economic boom was no less evident on the streets of cities.
 Two entrepreneurs, Joseph Horn and Frank Hardart, opened a luncheonette in Philadelphia automated equipment imported from Germany.
 City workers with little time for lunch filled the restaurants – they claimed one out of sixteen people ate once a day in a Horn & Hardart.